 Here are some examples of multiplication word problems.
 The examples and solutions will illustrate how to use the block diagrams (Singapore Math) method or Tape Diagrams (Common Core) to solve word problems.
-Go to Math Word Problems
+Go to Math Word Problems for more examples.

 How to solve multiplication word problems that involves comparing amounts using bar models?